 Men do not quit playing because they grow old; they grow old because they quit playing.
 Oliver Wendell Holmes

 There it was in the shed, awaiting an athletic hand, a diminutive but fully pumped up, American football.
 Before you ask, no, I didn’t play Grid-Iron apart from a short introduction as a child in the USA.
-Okay, okay, my athletic days are in the past, but I couldn’t foresee what was coming.
+Okay, okay, my athletic days are in the past, and I couldn’t foresee what was coming.

 A garden too small and an ego too big